techyg/YTLinkChecker/README.md

 # Things to know

 I've tested this with my channel, which has about 150 videos.
 It takes about a minute or two to run.
 The more videos and links you have, the longer it will take.
+It will print status information while running.